dwkerwin/s3db/README.md

 // this will delete the file at s3://myuserdatabucket/users/U12345.json
 // note that the following statement is equivalent:
 // s3db.delete('U12345.json');

+// Copy an item within the same bucket await s3db.copy('U12345', 'archive/U12345');
+// This will copy the object from s3://myuserdatabucket/users/U12345.json to s3://myuserdatabucket/users/archive/U12345.json

+// Copy an item to a different path using fully qualified paths await s3db.copyFullyQualified('myuserdatabucket/users/U12345.json', 'myuserdatabucket/archive/U12345.json');
+// Note that here we're not subject to the same prefix since we're using fully
+// qualified paths

+// Move an item within the same bucket await s3db.move('U12345', 'old_users/U12345');
+// This will move the object from s3://myuserdatabucket/users/U12345.json to s3://myuserdatabucket/users/old_users/U12345.json

+// Move an item to a different path using fully qualified paths await s3db.moveFullyQualified('myuserdatabucket/users/U12345.json', 'myuserdatabucket/old_users/U12345.json');
+// Note that here we're not subject to the same prefix since we're using fully
+// qualified paths
 ```

 ## Working with Blobs